jenniferholcomb/PierresVendorTracker/README.md

 ## Specs

-* Create a new instance of class Bread, with empty constructor
+* Create a new instance of class Vendor, with empty constructor
-* Create a new instance of class Pastry, with empty constructor
+* Create a new instance of class Order, with empty constructor
-* A method that takes users order, determines if user wants bread, pastry, or both
+* A method that takes Vendor's order, determines if user wants bread, pastry, or both
 * A method that calculates cost of how many loaves
 * A method that calculates cost of how many pastry